Ticket-in, ticket-out

-Ticket-in, ticket-out (TITO) is a technology used in more modern slot machines.
-It was originally developed circa 1992 by MGM Corporation who purchased technology from a Las Vegas firm Five Star Solutions as well as barcode ticket printing technology from Jon Yarbrough before his VGT success.
-They also worked with Pat Greene an inventor in Boston of Triad Company who held a patent on a Bill Validator which could read bar coded tickets as well as accept cash.
-MGM created a consortium of game manufacturers and developed a protocol for its custom Universal Interface Board "UIB" based on a derivative of Bally Gaming's SDS System.
-They contracted local firm Applied Computer Technology, Inc. to develop the UIB, its firmware, and also facilitate the organization of the consortium.
-Later IGT acquired the rights to the TITO patents from MGM and began to modify their own protocol called SAS to implement TITO.
-It is incorrectly maintained that IGT developed TITO and Bally's Easy Pay which came out many years later.
+Ticket-in, ticket-out (TITO) is a technology used in modern slot machines and other electronic gambling machines in which the machine pays out the player's money by printing a barcoded ticket rather than dispensing coins or tokens.
+The player may then redeem the ticket for cash at a designated location in the gambling establishment, or redeem it for credit at another machine within the establishment.
+Ticket in and ticket out is to keep the machine from being tampered with and to keep people from cheating the casino.

 Overview

 Ticket-in, ticket out (TITO) machines are used in casino slot machines to print out a slip of paper with a barcode indicating the amount of money represented.
 These can in turn be redeemed for cash at an automated kiosk.
-The machines utilize a barcode scanner built into the bill acceptor, a thermal ticket printer in place of a coin hopper (some rare machines are set up to pay with coins if the payout is less than the payout limit, and to print a ticket in situations where a handpay would normally be required) and a network interface to communicate with a central system that tracks tickets.
+The machines utilize a barcode reader built into the bill acceptor, a thermal ticket printer in place of a coin hopper (some rare machines are set up to pay with coins if the payout is less than the payout limit, and to print a ticket in situations where a handpay would normally be required) and a network interface to communicate with a central system that tracks tickets.

-Consortium of Manufacturers
+Consortium of manufacturers

 MGM was in the middle of construction of its major hotel in Las Vegas and invited several gaming machine manufacturers to join a consortium for its Cashless Casino experiment.
 In the group were Bally Gaming, IGT, Sigma Games, Universal and several others.
 They were all presented with the MGM UIB Protocol documents and were aided in the realization of the protocol on their gaming platforms.
 The first trial of the system was actually at the Desert Inn property.
-MGM Had situated several trailers in the parking lot where the manufacturers could bring their gaming devices for test before being installed on the Field Trial at the Desert Inn.
+MGM Had situated several trailers in the parking lot where the manufacturers could bring their gaming devices for test before being installed on the field trial at the Desert Inn.